 Sparking creativity with brainstorming tasks

 Maybe you’re not quite ready to create content.
 Spark has a whole category of tasks centered around brainstorming ideas for your events.
-After entering just a few basic details of what you have in mind for your event, Spark allows you to do things like explore creative concepts for your event, come up with polls for your sessions, and imagine the possibilities for networking opportunities.
+After entering just a few basic details of what you have in mind for your event, this AI tool for event planning allows you to do things like explore creative concepts for your event, come up with polls for your sessions, and imagine the possibilities for networking opportunities.
 There’s even a task for coming up with gift ideas for your attendees.

 I was particularly intrigued with this very event-industry specific task, so I tested it out myself.
 I entered just the bare minimum amount of details — things like “Gala dinner for a large pharmaceutical company based in North Carolina,” setting the target audience as “public health professionals” and the industry as “public health.”